Hurricane Jeanne: Georgia

+Carolinas

 While Jeanne was moving through the Bahamas, it produced rip currents that killed a swimmer in Murrells Inlet, South Carolina; five other people required rescue.
 During its passage through the southeastern United States, Jeanne produced a severe weather outbreak across the region, spawning 17 tornadoes in South Carolina.
 The most significant was an F2 that touched down near Ridgeway in Fairfield County, South Carolina.
 The twister destroyed five mobile homes while damaging two other homes, killing one person and injuring 13 others.
 There were six tornadoes that were rated F1.
 The first hit near Alcolu in Clarendon County, which destroyed two mobile homes and damaged a school, injuring four people.
 Near Lake City, a twister destroyed a barn and damaged a house.
 In Georgetown County, a tornado destroyed several sheds and outhouses, while also moving a mobile home off its foundation.
 In Marion County, a tornado damaged two homes, along with sheds and power lines.
 A twister in Newberry County damaged five houses.
 The final F1 tornado touched down near Gaffney, which destroyed a mobile home.
 The remaining ten tornadoes were all rated F0, which touched down in Hampton, Berkeley, Aiken, Lee, Chesterfield, Dillon, Marlboro, Saluda, Lexington, and one in Newberry.
 The tornado in Dillon County touched down along I-95.
 Jeanne's winds reached 41 mph (67 km/h) in Charleston.
-The wind gusts were strong enough to knock down trees and power lines, resulting in car crash and injuries in both Jasper and Colleton counties.
+The wind gusts were strong enough to knock down trees and power lines, resulting in car crashes and injuries in both Jasper and Colleton counties.

 The combination of high tides and heavy rainfall produced coastal flooding in Charleston.
 The highest precipitation in the state was 5.89 in.
 The rains caused flooding along rivers and streams, especially near Greenwood and Abbeville.
 The floods damaged several roads and bridges, while also covering parts of interstates 26 and 385.
-Waters from a water drain forced an apartment building in Honea Path to evacuate.
+Water from a drain forced an apartment building in Honea Path to evacuate.
 Several homes in Fountain Inn were also evacuated.
 Stranded drivers required rescue from the floodwaters in Spartanburg County.